What is fatty liver disease?

-Also known as fatty liver disease, hepatic lipidosis is the most common cause of liver disease in cats in North America, and is associated with anorexia (loss of appetite).
-Starvation mode triggers the body to use fat (triglycerides) as fuel, which are sent to the liver to be processed into lipoproteins for energy.
+Also known as hepatic lipidosis, fatty liver disease is the most common cause of liver disease in cats in North America and is associated with anorexia (loss of appetite).
+Starvation mode triggers the body to use fat (triglycerides) as fuel, which is sent to the liver to be processed into lipoproteins for energy.
 However, the cat’s liver is not very good at processing fat, and it begins to accumulate in the liver cells (hepatocytes), overwhelming it and interfering with its ability to perform many complex functions.

 When the liver is unable to function as it should a cascade of derangements follow, which includes coagulopathies (bleeding disorders) and electrolyte imbalances.